 What does being a leader do for students?

-There are many reasons music teachers choose to give students leadership opportunities, but for now I’m going to focus on one: student empowerment.
+There are many reasons music teachers choose to have student leaders, but for now I’m going to focus on one: student empowerment.
 Empowered music students have ownership of their music making.
 They are excited to learn and more likely to engage in class.
 Leaders naturally want to be successful and want the same success for those they lead.
 When we allow students to be leaders in their music classes, we strengthen their path to becoming lifelong musicians.

 What do student leaders look like in the music classroom?